rvatsavai/rvatsavai.github.io/_research/4-anomalies.md

     and contextual nature of anomalies (e.g., heat waves) coupled with the real-valued, seasonal, multimodal, highly correlated, and gridded nature of spatiotemporal (climate variable) observations poses a multitude of challenges.
 Existing anomaly detection methods have limitations in the specific setting of real-valued areal spatiotemporal data.
-To address these challenges, we develop a novel method for extreme event detection in meteorological datasets that follows from well known distribution-based anomaly detection approaches.
+To address these challenges, we developed a novel method for extreme event detection in meteorological datasets that follows from well known distribution-based anomaly detection approaches.
 This method models spatial and temporal correlations explicitly through a piecewise parametric assumption and generalizes the Mahalanobis distance across distributions of different dimensionalities.
-This method is shown to be very effective in mining contiguous spatiotemporal anomalous regions from meteorological fields and shown to be accurate than current standard approaches in climatology.
+This method is shown to be very effective in mining contiguous spatiotemporal anomalous regions from meteorological fields and  accurate than current standard approaches in climatology.
 We also developed an efficient and parallel anomaly detection technique based on Gaussian Process (GP) regression.
     <ul>
       <li>Bharathkumar Ramachandra, Benjamin Dutton, Ranga Raju Vatsavai: Anomalous cluster